First things first, you don’t have to be an interior designer to know how to take your space from blah to gorgeous.

 There is no hard and fast rule as to what color an accent wall should be.
 And there are tons of accent wall ideas you can snag off Pinterest.

-You just have to make sure it’ll stay within your decor theme, whether that’s boho, mid-century modern, or farmhouse decor.
+You just have to make sure it’ll stay within the parameters of your theme, whether you’re going for a boho look, mid-century modern, or you love cozy farmhouse themes.

 Skip the furniture sets